 Any emergencies at your practicum site should be handled according to their policies and with the guidance of your site supervisor.
-You must report any emergencies and departures from standard procedures to me ASAP (within 24 hours that the incident occurred) via email that does not contain identifying client information or by calling my office at 919-530-5049.
+You must report any emergencies and departures from standard procedures to your instructor (faculty supervisor) ASAP (within 24 hours that the incident occurred) via email that does not contain identifying client information or by calling my office at 919-530-5072.